isc-projects/stork/doc/install.rst

    $ rake install_server

-By default, all components are installed to the `root` folder in the current directory; however, this is not useful for installation in a production environment.
+By default, all components are installed in the `root` folder in the current directory; however, this is not useful for installation in a production environment.
 It can be customized via the ``DESTDIR`` variable, e.g.: